sagemath/trac_to_gh/Issue 2215.md

 # Issue 2215: if p is a permutation, matrix(p) should call p.to_matrix()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2215

 Original creator: jason